Canon G7 X Mark II vs T6i

 It is notable that the T6i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the G7X Mark II and the T6i have been discontinued, but can regularly be found used on eBay.
+The T6i was replaced by the Canon T7i, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Canon T6i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.